fatlotus/eisenhower/README.md

 #### Larger Example

-Suppose we wish to factor a large number, and somehow think that brute force is the best option.
+Suppose we wish to factor a large number, and have significant compute power to waste.
 We thus decide to do the following:

 ```python